European-Unified-ID/EUID-docs/api/v2/sdks/sdk-ref-csharp-dotnet.md

 ## Version

-The library uses .NET Standard 2.1. unit tests.
-The sample app uses .NET 5.0.
+This documentation is for the UID2 .NET SDK version 5.6.0 and above.
+The SDK is built for .NET Standard 2.0.

 ## GitHub Repository/Binary